Advice and useful resources

 Access to a bike

-Travelling by bike is a cheap way of getting around once you have access to a bike.
+Travelling by bike is a cheap and convenient way of getting around once you have access to a bike.
 A great way of giving employees access to a bike is through a cycle to work scheme.
-These are likely to become more popular so if possible, make sure yours is open all year round, offers employees a choice of retailers and takes advantage of the increased limit.
+These are likely to become more popular, so if possible, make sure yours is open all year round, and offers employees a choice of local and national retailers.
+Remember, many schemes now allow employees to access bikes and accessories over £1,000, making ebikes a more affordable option.

 You could also provide a fleet of pool bikes, which people can borrow before committing to buying a bike of their own or can be used for people to make journeys during the working day.